occiware/TOSCA-Studio/README.md

 By running it (double-click on the executable file or run `./TOSCA-Studio` on the command line), you can choose your worskpace and you have your TOSCA Studio.

-### Design TOSCA configurations

 ### Running Examples

-TOSCA Studio is able to generate TOSCA configurations (`.extendedTosca` files) from `.yml` files.
+TOSCA Studio is able to generate TOSCA configurations (`.extendedTosca` files) from TOSCA topologies (`.yml` files).
+A TOSCA configuration is a TOSCA-based application that conforms to TOSCA Extension and therefore to OCCIware Metamodel.

-You can use the provided example.
+You can use the provided examples.

 1. Clone the project: